wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'colossal',
     'shady',
     'foggy',
+    'riverside',
+    'fishing',
   ];
   gen_data['forestfeature'] = [
     'menhirs',
     'caves',
     'lakes',
+    'willows',
+    'rapids',
   ];
   gen_data['forestobstacle'] = [
     'ley lines',
     'fallen tree bridges',
     'thick fog walls',
+    'willows',
+    'rapids',
   ];
   gen_data['foresthazard'] = [
     'are crackling with power',
     'are rotting and fragile',
     'can obscure your vision',
+    'are full of sticky sap',
+    'are treacherous',
   ];
   gen_data['forestmonster'] = [
     'the Athachs, who {athachculture} {athachproblem}',
     'the {battotem} Bats',
     'the {ahooltotem} Ahools',
+    'the {olitiautotem} Olitiaus',
+    'the {beartotem} Bears',

   ];